natefzz/takumi/README.md

 ## Goals

-- Takes your existing JSX components and drops them in.
-It should just work.
+- Takes your existing JSX components and drops them in, it should just work.
 - Minimal binary size targets to run everywhere.
 - Be the go-to library for image/animation rendering.
 - Have a great developer experience.